coderedcorp/cr/CONTRIBUTING.md

 ### On PyPI

 The program is set up as a Python package, therefore, a source dist and wheel can be built.
-When building within a venv, the `--no-isolation` flag is required:
+When building within a venv, the `--no-isolation` flag may be required:

 ```console
 $ python -m build --no-isolation --outdir ./dist/pypi/